 - Facilities, Equipment, and Other Resources

-The YCRC operates high performance computing (HPC) resources in support of faculty research in a wide range of disciplines across the university.
-Upon request, the YCRC will provide a principal investigator group account on the YCRC’s HPC resources to any member of the ladder faculty appointed at the level of assistant professor or above, or any member of the research faculty appointed at the level of Research Scientist/Scholar or above who is responsible for their own independent research program.
+The YCRC operates high performance computing (HPC) resources in support of research in a wide range of disciplines across the university.
+Upon request, the YCRC will provide a principal investigator (PI) group account on the YCRC’s HPC resources to any member of the ladder faculty appointed at the level of Assistant Professor or above, or any member of the research faculty appointed at the level of Research Scientist/Scholar or above who is responsible for their own independent research program.
 Other university faculty or staff may apply for such an account, subject to additional administrative approval.
 Once a group account has been created, and with approval of the PI, members of a PI’s research group may request individual user accounts under the group account.
 The PI is ultimately responsible for all use of YCRC resources by members of the PI’s group, including any costs for data storage and computing that may be associated with such use.

-Because of its focus on computational research conducted by faculty, research staff, postdocs, and graduate students, the YCRC provides only limited access to undergraduate students, most often when they are part of a PI’s research group or enrolled in a class that makes use of YCRC resources.
-In unusual circumstances, undergraduate students may request use of YCRC resources for independent research under the oversight of a faculty sponsor/advisor.
+The YCRC focuses primarily on computational research conducted by faculty, research staff, postdocs, and graduate students.
+However, the YCRC does provide limited access to undergraduate students, most often when they are part of a PI’s research group or enrolled in a class that makes use of YCRC resources.
+In appropriate circumstances, undergraduate students may request use of YCRC resources for independent research under the oversight of a faculty sponsor/advisor.
 Such requests will be considered on a case-by-case basis, and approval will be at the discretion of the YCRC.